 Young Living Essential Oils.

-Keep in mind that although Young Living Essential Oils may not be a pyramid scheme that does not mean you will make a lot of money with their business opportunity.
+Keep in mind that although Young Living Essential Oils may be a legal MLM, that does not mean you will make a lot of money with their business opportunity.
 More on that in a moment.

 The Federal Trade Commission (FTC) investigates and prosecutes suspected pyramid schemes in the United States.
 A thorough investigation and a legal hearing is required to conclusively determine if a business is a pyramid scheme or not.

 However, there are warning signs that a business may be a pyramid scheme.
-If these warning signs are not evident, it is probably safe to assume the business is not a pyramid scheme, although it does not mean the business is a good business worthy of your money, time and energy.
+If these warning signs are not evident, it is probably safe to assume the business is not a pyramid scheme, although it does not mean the business is worthy of your money, time and energy.

 FTC Warning Signs.